marqdouj/BlazorDemo/README.md

 - Follow the instructions here to configure your free Azure Maps account: https://blazorhelpwebsite.com/ViewBlogPost/59

 Once you configure your Azure Maps account, the 'AzureMaps' configuration section must be added (recommend Secrets Manager).
+### NOTE: You can run the rest of the demo without configuring Azure Maps, but the GPS data will not display.
 ```
 {
   "AzureMaps": {